Patricia Hill Collins: Another Kind of Public Education: Race, Schools, the Media and Democratic Possibilities

-Other Books
+Other books

-Collins co-edited with John Solomos The Handbook of Race and Ethnic Studies (2010), a book on critical race theory.
+Collins co-edited with John Solomos The Handbook of Race and Ethnic Studies (2010), a book on racial and ethnic stratification through an intersectional lens.

 In 2012, she published On Intellectual Activism, a collection of personal essays and interviews where she explains how ideas play an important part in bringing about social change.

 In 2016 and revised in 2020, Collins also published the book Intersectionality, with co-author Sirma Bilge, which discusses, in depth, the intertwined nature of social categorizations such as race, class and gender, sexuality and nation, and how these ideas create a complex web of discrimination and disadvantage in society.
 Taking a global perspective, topics covered include the history of intersectionality, critical education, human rights, violence, global social protest, identity politics, and women of color feminism in the United States and Brazil.

+In 2023, she published the book Lethal Intersections: Race, Gender, and Violence, which explores how violence differentially affects people according to their class, sexuality, nationality, and ethnicity.

-Career Honors
+Career honors

 Collins is recognized as a social theorist, drawing from many intellectual traditions.
 She reconceptualizes the ideas of race, class, gender, sexuality and nationalism as interlocking systems of oppression.
 Her more than 40 articles and essays have been published in a wide range of fields, including philosophy, history, psychology, and most notably sociology.

+In 2023 she became the first African American woman to be awarded the Berggruen Prize, a $1 Million Prize by the Berggruen Institute awarded annually to a thinker shaping political, economic, and social institutions.